 TruClient load overview

-TruClient technology provides you with the ability to quickly and easily record complex business processes.
+TruClient technology provides you with the ability to record complex business processes in a user-friendly interface.
 However, since TruClient records at the user level and requires a browser for replay, the more complex an application's client logic, the more CPU and memory it requires to run a Vuser.